Empress Elisabeth of Austria: Literature

 The Empress haunts a deadly Christmas house party in the form of a chatty biography, Life of the Empress Elizabeth of Austria, in Georgette Heyer's 1941 mystery, Envious Casca.
 The book and its disappearance form part of the goings-on that drive the various family members and guests to distraction.
 Elisabeth's youth and early adult life are dramatized in the novel Imperial Waltz by William S. Abrahams (Dial Press, 1954).
 She features in Alexander Lernet-Holenia's 1960 novel Mayerling.
 The empress appears in the 1976 romantic fiction novel Stars in my Heart by Barbara Cartland.

 Elisabeth appears as a significant character in Gary Jennings' 1987 novel Spangle.
 The novel concerns a circus traveling through Europe at the close of the 19th century, and portrays Elisabeth's interest in circuses and daredevil horseback riding.
 She appears in a cameo in the short story The Road to Charing Cross in the 1999 book Flashman and the Tiger by George MacDonald Fraser.
 She dances with the anti-hero, Harry Flashman at a ball at the end of the story, in which Flashman has helped prevent her husband the Emperor from being assassinated.
 Elisabeth's story inspired the 2003 children's book The Royal Diaries: Elisabeth, The Princess Bride set during her teenage years in 1853 and 1854.

 Elisabeth and her purported lover, George "Bay" Middleton are included in the 2014 historical fiction novel, The Fortune Hunter by Daisy Goodwin.
 Author Allison Pataki wrote an historical novel about Elisabeth and her marriage to Emperor Franz Joseph entitled The Accidental Empress in 2015.
 Its sequel, Sisi, Empress on Her Own, was published in 2016.
 The story of Elisabeth is told in Susan Appleyard's 2016 ebook, In a Gilded Cage.
 A companion novel to the six-episode Netflix series The Empress, also titled The Empress, and written by Gigi Griffis, was published in 2022.

 Elisabeth is also a significant character in the novel Empty Theatre by Jac Jemc, published in February 2023 by Macmillan.
 The novel is a fictional exploration of Elisabeth's relationship with her cousin, Ludwig II of Bavaria.

 Music

 Dutch singer Petra Berger's album Eternal Woman includes "If I Had a Wish", a song about Elisabeth.
 The song "SiSi" by the Scottish band Washington Irving is inspired by Elisabeth's life.

+Other pop culture references

+An indirect reference to Elisabeth is made in the 2004 film Phantom of the Opera.
+The heroine Christine (portrayed by Emmy Rossum) wears an elaborate white/silver ball gown in her first leading role, with diamond stars in her long, dark hair.
+The ensemble is modeled after Elisabeth's attire and hairstyle in the iconic Winterhalter portrait.